mprinc/TypeScript-Website/packages/documentation/copy/en/reference/Module Resolution.md

 Files in `src/views` are user code for some UI controls.
 Files in `generated/templates` are UI template binding code auto-generated by a template generator as part of the build.
-A build step will copy the files in `/src/views` and `/generated/templates/views` to the same directory in the output.
+<span class='important'>A build step will copy the files</span> in `/src/views` and `/generated/templates/views` to the same directory in the output.
-At run-time, a view can expect its template to exist next to it, and thus should import it using a relative name as `"./template"`.
+<span class='important'>At run-time, a view can expect its template to exist next to it</span>, and thus should import it using a relative name as `"./template"`.

 To specify this relationship to the compiler, use`"rootDirs"`.
-`"rootDirs"` specify a list of _roots_ whose contents are expected to merge at run-time.
+`"rootDirs"` specify a list of _roots_ whose <span class='definition'>contents are expected to merge at run-time</span>.
 So following our example, the `tsconfig.json` file should look like:

 ```json tsconfig